mono-app/mobile-rn/README.md

 ### What are Libraries that you are Using?
 I am using a lot of libraries.

+- For some of the spinners, please refer to `react-native-spinkit` documentation.
 - For navigation, please refer to `react-navigation` documentation.
 - For Sensitive Information, please refer to `react-native-sensitive-information` documentation.
 - For UI/UX, please refer to `react-native-paper` documentation.